 The economic characteristics and risks of the shared appreciation rights receivable and payable are not viewed as being closely related to those arising on the mortgages and Notes, respectively.
-The shared appreciation rights receivable and payable have therefore been valued separately from the mortgages and Notes using discounted cash flow techniques and taking account of current HPI.
+The shared appreciation rights receivable and payable have therefore been valued separately from the mortgages and Notes using current HPI.
 There is uncertainty regarding the timing of any future shared appreciation receipts and the directors do not consider that it is practical to include an estimate of future HPI in these valuations.

-The resulting fair value movements of these embedded derivatives are recorded in net fair value gains and losses on derivatives in the Statement of Comprehensive Income and the embedded derivatives are shown separately on the face of the Balance Sheet.
-The host instruments are valued at amortised cost, as noted above in (d)(i) and (d)(iii)
+The resulting fair value movements of these embedded derivatives are recorded in net fair value gains and losses on derivatives in the income statement and the embedded derivatives are shown separately on the face of the balance sheet.
+The host instruments are valued at amortised cost, as noted above in (d)(i) and (d)(ii)